zubairchowdhury888-art/zubairchowdhury888-art/README.md

 ---

-# Mission
+# About

-I design and build intelligent systems that connect scientific research with production engineering.
+I build intelligent systems that transform scientific research into reliable engineering.

-My work spans Artificial Intelligence, Computational Biology, distributed infrastructure and automation, with a focus on creating reproducible, scalable systems that solve meaningful real-world problems.
+My work combines artificial intelligence, computational biology, automation, distributed systems and reproducible infrastructure to bridge the gap between academic discovery and production deployment.

-I believe excellent engineering should be measurable, maintainable and scientifically rigorous.
+I believe research should be reproducible, engineering should be measurable, and intelligent systems should create lasting real-world impact.

 ---